Battery Energy Storage: The Secret to Asset Management

 - Provide data management that is transparent and accessible to multiple project stakeholders.

 - Grow and integrate with other systems to support replacement and/or augmentation strategies throughout the asset’s lifetime.

 - Provide assessment metrics in case of deviation from preferred parameter settings, along with notifications and alarms.

-One system that meets these requirements admirably is the Unity platform from Inaccess.
-Covering central monitoring, power plant controller and supervisory control and data acquisition functions, Unity has been designed from the bottom up to maximize the flexibility of battery storage assets.
+Covering central monitoring, power plant controller and supervisory control and data acquisition functions, UNITY by Inaccess has been designed from the bottom up to maximize the flexibility of battery storage assets.